MIUICzech-Slovak/MA-XML-5.0-CZECH/README.md

-License of this work is covered below, for more information contact contact@miui.cz
+License of this work is covered below, for more information contact contact@miuios.cz

 CZECH Strings for MIUIAndroid MIUIv5 (all supported devices)
 ============================================